The Gray House Response to COVID-19

 - Any volunteers, staff, or clients who have vulnerable immune systems or health concerns or are around those who do, should stay home.

-- Maintain a distance of one meter between individuals when possible
+- Maintain a distance of 6 feet between individuals

 For the Market:

-- All staff and volunteers must wear gloves at all times and avoid touching their eyes, ears, nose.
+- All staff and volunteers must wear gloves and masks at all times when on premise and avoid touching their eyes, ears, nose.

 - All food will be distributed outside and no one, other than the scheduled volunteers and staff, is permitted to enter the building.